 The 1995 match against Anand at the World Trade Center in New York City (Kasparov won the match +4 -1 =13) was the last World Championship to be held under the auspices of the PCA.
 The organization collapsed when one of its major backers withdrew its sponsorship.

 Kasparov tried to organize another World Championship match, under another organization, the World Chess Association (WCA) with Linares organizer Luis Rentero.
 But, when Rentero admitted that the promised funds required for the match had never materialized, the WCA collapsed.
-This left Kasparov stranded until Brain Games headed by Raymond Keene stepped up.

 Brain Games organized the World Championship match in 2000 between Kasparov and Vladimir Kramnik.
-But then Brain Games later collapsed under controversial circumstances
+But then Brain Games later collapsed under controversial circumstances.

 In an interview in 2007, Kasparov called the break with FIDE the worst mistake of his career because in the long run it hurt the game.